-The most recent consultation on the SHeS questionnaire was carried out in 2011, ahead of the 2012 to 2015 surveys.
-Many of the topics included in previous years of the survey have been included again in 2012 to 2015.
-As with previous years, the survey had a focus on cardio-vascular disease (CVD) and associated risk factors.
+The most recent consultation on the content of the SHeS questionnaire was carried out in 2011, ahead of the 2012-2015 surveys.
+Many of the topics included in previous years are being included again in the 2012 to 2015 surveys.
+The 2014 survey included the same topics as the 2012 survey.
+As with previous years, the survey had a focus on cardiovascular disease (CVD) and its associated risk factors.